Breaking News | Marginal fields: DPR shortlists 161 firms for final stage

 Mr. Paul Osu, Head, Public Affairs, DPR, disclosed on Thursday in Lagos that the firms were selected from the over 600 companies which applied for pre-qualification.

-A marginal field is any field that has reserves booked and reported annually to the DPR and has remained idle for a period of over 10 years.
+Marginal field is any field that has reserves booked and reported annually to the DPR, and has remained idle for a period of over 10 years.

 According to him, the bid rounds began on June 1, adding that the DPR had put measures in place to ensure that the awardees would be credible investors with technical and financial capability.